Designing a performance tracking tool to measure and improve company culture

 transformation tool

-My primary responsibilities were verifying the product's need in the market and working with the team to design its end-to-end UX/UI experience.
+My primary responsibilities were verifying the market need for the product and collaborating with the team to design the end-to-end UX/UI experience.

 Company